I still remember when I received my first “hate” mail.

 5. Give yourself permission not to be perfect

 This means that you accept yourself completely, but that you also accept complete responsibility for improving the aspects of your life you’re not satisfied with.

 It means that you accept your imperfections, but not the undesirable circumstances you have the power to change.

 Perfection is being the best at everything; excellence is being the best you can be.

-Build a better you.
-Now.
+Build a better you today

 Our insecurities really do prevent us from becoming all that we can be.